Iran has expanded sensitive nuclear work - UN agency

 Estimated to be buried beneath 80 metres (265 feet) of rock and soil, it gives Iran better protection against any Israeli or U.S. military strikes.

-The IAEA said Iran had now produced nearly 110 kg of uranium enriched to 20 percent since early 2010.
-Western experts say about 250 kg is needed for a nuclear weapon, although it would need to be enriched much further.
+The IAEA said Iran had now produced nearly 110 kg (240 pounds) of uranium enriched to 20 percent since early 2010.
+Western experts say about 250 kg (550 pounds) are needed for a nuclear weapon, although it would need to be enriched much further.

-(Additional reporting by Mitra Amiri in Tehran, Tabassum Zakaria in Washington and Justyna Pawlak in Brussels; Editing by Robin Pomeroy)
+(Additional reporting by Mitra Amiri in Tehran, Tabassum Zakaria, Missy Ryan and Caren Bohan in Washington and Justyna Pawlak in Brussels; Editing by Robin Pomeroy and Peter Cooney)